-With over 350 users from all over the world, Isambard is already one of the most widely used Tier 2 systems.
+With over 800 users from all over the world, Isambard is already one of the most widely used Tier 2 systems.
 The GW4 Isambard team ran their first hackathon at Cray’s UK headquarters in Bristol in November 2017.
 The event attracted over 30 software developers from across GW4, the Met Office and Cray, as well as international institutions.
-Significant technical progress was achieved, and since then Isambard has been a great enabler of advanced tutorials for GPU programming and porting to Arm, with 22 courses and hackathons supported for over 300 attendees to date.
+Significant technical progress was achieved, and since then Isambard has been a great enabler of advanced tutorials for GPU programming and porting to Arm.

 Members of the Isambard team have been invited to speak at international conferences about the GW4 Isambard project and what science it is yielding.
 The GW4 Isambard PI, Professor Simon McIntosh-Smith was invited to give the only keynote from an external speaker at the Arm Partner Meeting in 2019.